project-iris/iris-go/README.md

 }
 ```

-Upon successfully registering to the relay, Iris invokes the service handler's `Init` method with the live `iris.Connection` object - the service's client connection - through which the service itself can initiate outbound requests. `Init` is called only once and is synchronized before any other handler method is invoked.
+Upon successful registration, Iris invokes the handler's `Init` method with the live `iris.Connection` object - the service's client connection - through which the service itself can initiate outbound requests. `Init` is called only once and is synchronized before any other handler method is invoked.

 ### Messaging through Iris